code-423n4/2022-11-redactedcartel-findings/data/RaymondFam-Q.md

 ...
 325:                block.timestamp,
 ```
-## Assignment of Boolean in Conditional Check
+## Variable Assignment in Conditional Check
 Making a variable assignment in a conditional statement deviates from the standard use and intention of the check and can easily lead to confusion.

 Here is the instance entailed: